codeconscious/duplicate-tag-finder/README.md

 # Running

-First, you must already have a JSON file that contains the tag data that you wish to parse.
-It must in this format:
+First, you must already have a JSON file that contains the tag data that you wish to examine, and it must in this format:

 ```json
 [